FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 [^3]: Deprecated

-For example in the following code snippet an algorithmic parameter, MktOnCloseFlag, is defined as being a Boolean_t type.
+For example in the following code snippet an algorithmic parameter, "MktOnCloseFlag", is defined as being a "Boolean_t" type.

 ```xml
 <Parameter name="MktOnCloseFlag" xsi:type="Boolean_t" fixTag="28001" use="required" trueWireValue="T" falseWireValue="F"/>
 ```
 \
-Notice that by setting xsi:type of this parameter to "Boolean_t" we can now use the attributes, "trueWireValue" and "falseWireValue", which are members of the derived element and accept standard XML string values.
+Notice that by setting `xsi:type` of this parameter to "Boolean_t", the attributes `trueWireValue` and `falseWireValue`, which are members of the derived element and accept standard XML string values, can now be used.

-[Please note that the previous example shows two attributes which have been deprecated, Parameter/@trueWireValue and Parameter/@falseWireValue.
+[Please note that the previous example shows two attributes which have been deprecated, `Parameter/@trueWireValue` and `Parameter/@falseWireValue`.
 The intention was to illustrate how extended elements are used.]

 In this next snippet a quantity parameter is defined.